FEMALE URINARY INCONTINENCE

 Urinary incontinence is defined as the condition when one is unable to hold the urine until getting to a toilet.
 It is reported that over 13 million people in the United States, including both male and female, young and adults, experience incontinence.
 Incontinence is reported as a temporary condition which is often a side effect of an underlying medical complication.

-In the case of women, the cases of incontinence are twice that in males.
+The cases of incontinence in women are twice that in males.
 A range of factors including pregnancy, childbirth, and menopause affects the female urinary tract in a number of ways that contribute towards incontinence.
 However, some of the other reasons for the condition may include neurologic injury, birth defects, strokes, multiple sclerosis, and physical concerns associated with aging.

 The rate of incontinence in older women is higher than in younger women.
 However, there has been no inevitable connection between age and incontinence.